 Once you have concluded your visit, you can head to Fish River Canyon.
 You will find several options for campsites.
 Choose one to settle into, and get comfortable, so you can enjoy your evening of camping in the wilderness.

-Day 3: Fish River Canyon tour and travel to Luderitz
+Day 3: Fish River Canyon Tour, Transfer to Luderitz

 Good Morning!
-After your night of camping, it will be time to begin your adventure of Fish River Canyon.
+After your night of camping, it will be time to begin your adventure at Fish River Canyon.
 This is the second-largest canyon in the world–the first is the Grand Canyon!
-You can enter the park about 6 miles from Hell’s Bend, which is a well-known viewpoint at the Hobas Restcamp.
-Keep in mind that at a certain point in the summer, the canyon hike is closed due to the high temperatures.
-Additionally, the descent into the canyon, itself, is reserved for hikers who are along the Fish River Hiking Trail, only, and not for day visitors.
+You can enter the park about 6 miles (10 km) from Hell's Bend, which is a well-known viewpoint at the Hobas Restcamp.
+Keep in mind that the canyon hike is closed at a certain point in the summer due to the high temperatures.
+Additionally, the descent into the canyon itself is reserved for hikers who are along the Fish River Hiking Trail only and not for day visitors.

 - Sulphur Springs and Viewpoint

 - Main Viewpoint

 - Kooigoedhoogte Pass